Edgar Allan Poe: Early life, family and education

 Poe may have become engaged to Sarah Elmira Royster before he registered at the University of Virginia in February 1826 to study ancient and modern languages.
-The university was in its infancy, established on the ideals of its founder Thomas Jefferson.
+The university was in its infancy, established on the ideals of its founder, Thomas Jefferson.
 It had strict rules against gambling, horses, guns, tobacco, and alcohol, but these rules were mostly ignored.
 Jefferson enacted a system of student self-government, allowing students to choose their own studies, make their own arrangements for boarding, and report all wrongdoing to the faculty.

-The unique system was still in chaos, and there was a high dropout rate.
+The unique system was rather chaotic, and there was a high dropout rate.
 During his time there, Poe lost touch with Royster and also became estranged from his foster father over gambling debts.
-He claimed that Allan had not given him sufficient money to register for classes, purchase texts, and procure and furnish a dormitory.
+He claimed that Allan had not given him sufficient money to register for classes, purchase texts, or procure and furnish a dormitory.
 Allan did send additional money and clothes, but Poe's debts increased.
-Poe gave up on the university after a year but did not feel welcome returning to Richmond, especially when he learned that his sweetheart Royster had married another man, Alexander Shelton.
-He traveled to Boston in April 1827, sustaining himself with odd jobs as a clerk and newspaper writer, and started using the pseudonym Henri Le Rennet during this period.
+Poe gave up on the university after a year, but did not feel welcome to return to Richmond, especially when he learned that his sweetheart, Royster, had married another man, Alexander Shelton.
+Instead, he traveled to Boston in April 1827, sustaining himself with odd jobs as a clerk and newspaper contributor.
+Poe started using the pseudonym Henri Le Rennet during this period.